 The planning Phase

 For planning our bicycle trip in Japan we searched for maps that are made specifically for cyclists.
 To our surprise, we did not find any cycling maps, at least not ones that covered the area of our trip (mainly Gifu prefecture).
 The only option was to buy maps that are designed for motorcyclists, called Touring Mapple (you can buy them on eBay).
 We used Google Maps for planning our trip: it was enough for our needs.
 A list of all Touring Mapple maps can be found here.

 Finding Our Way

-Since the introduction of the GPS system, navigation has become so simple.
-We used an off line GPS navigation program called MAPS.ME, which was perfect for our needs.
-In addition, we used enlarged printouts maps of our final destinations, taken from Google Maps.
+Since the introduction of the GPS, navigation has become so simple.
+We used an offline GPS navigation program called MAPS.ME, which was perfect for our needs.
+In addition, we used enlarged printout maps of our final destinations, taken from Google Maps.